Firoz1402/Team-Ocean-s/README.md

 # Team-Ocean-s
-Repository for Team Ocean's For Hackathon
+Repository for Team Ocean's For Hackvita 3.0